FlashMem: Distilling Intrinsic Latent Memory via Computation Reuse: Related Work

 \paragraph{Token-level and Parametric Memory.} Token-level memory (e.g., RAG~\cite{lewis2020retrieval}, MemGPT~\cite{packer2023memgpt}, Mem0~\cite{chhikara2025mem0}) offers transparency but suffers from low information density, often exhausting finite attention budgets with retrieved context.
 Conversely, parametric memory (e.g., ROME~\cite{meng2022rome}) provides inference efficiency by internalizing knowledge into weights but lacks the plasticity required for real-time, intra-episode adaptation~\cite{hu2025memory}.

 \paragraph{Generative Latent Memory.} To improve density, research has shifted towards active memory generation, encoding context into continuous vectors.
 Prominent works such as MemGen~\cite{zhang2025memgen} and SoftCoT~\cite{xu2025softcot} employ auxiliary modules—independent encoders or distinct LoRA adapters—to compress context into gist tokens~\cite{mu2023gist} or latent states.
 Multimodal extensions like VisMem~\cite{yu2025vismem} and CoMEM~\cite{wu2025towards} similarly rely on separate encoders.
 However, these architectures are computationally heavy.
 For instance, MemGen necessitates maintaining three distinct model instances (Trigger, Weaver, and Reasoner) concurrently, while SoftCoT relies on autoregressive decoding or iterative optimization to synthesize prompts.
 Consequently, they necessitate re-encoding history through secondary parameters, causing significant redundancy and VRAM overhead.
+MemOS~\cite{li2025memos_long} is also related in its reuse of cached activations, but it focuses on reusable memory management rather than online synthesis of interaction-specific memory.

 \paragraph{Efficiency and Cognitive Control.} To mitigate the high costs of long-context reasoning, research focuses on two optimization paths: state compression and selective activation.
 Heuristic methods like SnapKV~\cite{li2024snapkv}, H2O~\cite{zhang2023h2o}, and PyramidKV~\cite{cai2025pyramidkv} compress the KV cache by pruning less attentive tokens.
 While fast, these extractive approaches risk severing long-range semantic dependencies compared to generative synthesis.
 Beyond compression, optimizing activation timing is equally critical.
 Existing systems often rely on static prompts or heavy trainable classifiers~\cite{zhang2025memgen}, ignoring the established link between attention entropy and model uncertainty~\cite{kuhn2023semantic, farquhar2024detecting, guerreiro2023looking}.
 FlashMem addresses these limitations by integrating a Shared-KV consolidator for efficient computation reuse and a parameter-free entropy monitor for self-regulated activation.